Solved Problem on Capacitors

 Figure 1

-This type of circuit is solved using the technique called YΔ transform (or star-delta transform), replacing the capacitors in the circuit (Figure 2)
+This type of circuit is solved using the technique called YΔ transform (or star-delta transform or Kennelly's Theorem), replacing the capacitors in the circuit (Figure 2).

 Figure 2